Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 Support for more than one transport arm is not implemented yet (and nobody asked for it so far...).

-I test and use the driver myself with a 35 slot cdrom jukebox from Grundig.
+I test and use the woke driver myself with a 35 slot cdrom jukebox from Grundig.
 I got some reports telling it works ok with tape autoloaders (Exabyte, HP and DEC).
 Some People use this driver with amanda.
 It works fine with small (11 slots) and a huge (4 MOs, 88 slots)